mrseanryan/gpt-multi-atomic-agents/README.md

 [Agent: Relationship Creator] AddCreatureRelationship( from_name=sheep, to_name=grass, relationship_name=eats )
 ```

-Because the framework has a dynamic router, it can handle more complex 'composite' prompts, such as:
+Because the framework has a 'Dynamic Router' Orchestrator, it can handle more complex 'composite' prompts, such as:

 > Add a cow that eats grass.
 Add a human - the cow feeds the human.
 Add and alien that eats the human.
 The human also eats cows.

-The router figures out which agents to use, what order to run them in, and what prompt to send to each agent.
+The Orchestrator figures out which agents to use, what order to run them in, and what prompt to send to each agent.

-Optionally, the router can be re-executed with user feedback on its genereated plan, before actually executing the agents.
+Optionally, the Orchestrator can be re-executed with user feedback on its genereated plan, before actually executing the agents.

 The recommended agents are then executed in order, building up their results in the shared blackboard.